hongsukchoi/MultiCamCalib/README.md

 # Disclaimer

-This repository is slightly modified from the original multi-view camera calibration repository [here](https://github.com/hjoonpark/MultiCamCalib/tree/master) to make it work in Linux environment and a more sparse view setting (7 RealSense 435 cameras, no depth used, highly different viewing angles).
+This repository is slightly modified from the original multi-view camera calibration repository [here](https://github.com/hjoonpark/MultiCamCalib/tree/master) to make it work in Linux environment and a more casual setting (7 RealSense 435 cameras, no depth used, highly different viewing angles).
+The original code was based on Windows and tested with 16 high performing RGB cameras that are closely adjacent with similar viewing angles.

 I (Hongsuk Choi) only modified a small portion of
 - Installation guidelines for Linux environment
 - C++ code of Ceres bundle adjustment
 - Initial multi-view calibration before bundle adjustment

+Great thanks to Hyojoon Park for the awesome code.
+Contact to `redstonepo@gmail.com` if anyone has questions about the code I modified.

 <h1>Table of Contents</h1>